-Based on recommendations from the Provost and the President, the college deans are appointed by the Board of Visitors, subject to annual evaluations of their effectiveness in this capacity.
+Based on recommendations from the Provost, the college deans are appointed by the President, subject to annual evaluations of their effectiveness in this capacity.

 4.1.3.2 Roles And Responsibilities of Associate And Assistant Deans

 Associate and Assistant Deans serve at the pleasure of the Dean.
 The roles of associate and assistant deans are determined by the Dean of the college.
 The positions of Associate and Assistant Dean do not involve line responsibility for assignment of faculty activities, faculty evaluations, or recommendations on salaries, promotions, or tenure.